ds-gustavo-cunha/ds-gustavo-cunha/README.md

 # **Gustavo Cunha**

+*I built a portfolio webpage where I could display my projects in a more straightforward and personal way.
+You can check it on this [link]( https://ds-gustavo-cunha.github.io/projects-portfolio/ ).
+However, you can also check a brief summary below if you prefer.* 😉
+#

 The main objective of this personal portfolio is to demonstrate my skills in solving Data Science business challenges.

 <p align='center'>